-One of the major barriers to independence and social participation for residents who are older, frail or younger and disabled is access to transport.
-Public transport may not be easily negotiable or within a convenient distance of your home and taxis can be costly or difficult to arrange.
-We understand also that although you may still drive, there are some destinations you may be less confident about travelling to, because of traffic or parking problems or difficulties with navigation.
-Family and friends can often assist but this also is not always an ideal solution.
+One of the major barriers to independence and social participation for residents who are older, frail or younger with a disability, is difficulty accessing transport.
+Public transport may not be easily negotiated or within a convenient distance of your home and taxis can be costly or difficult to arrange.
+We understand also that although you may still drive, there are some destinations where you may prefer not to because of traffic, parking or navigation problems.
+Family and friends can sometimes assist but this is not always an ideal solution.

-Community transport is a means of filling the service gaps unable to be met by conventional public and private transport options.
-In addition to responding to the needs of the transport disadvantaged, community transport offers benefits such as personalised service, the convenience of door to door pickup and delivery of passengers, reliability and punctuality.
-Users of our community transport services consistently remark that the service encourages a real sense of community and belonging and helps establish social bonds and friendships among users.
+Community transport is a means of filling the gaps unable to be met by conventional public and private transport options.
+In addition to responding to the needs of the transport disadvantaged, community transport offers benefits such as personalised service, the convenience of door to door pickup and delivery, reliability and punctuality.
+Users of our community transport consistently remark how it encourages a real sense of community and belonging and helps establish social bonds and friendships.

-The City of Mitcham’s Community Transport service is available to eligible local residents who are older and frail or younger with a disability and are transport disadvantaged.
-The program is administered by PACC Coordinators and run by volunteers, or in some cases by Council approved contractors.
-The Community Bus service is primarily for shopping and library visits, while the Personal Transport service is primarily for transport to medical and health care appointments and essential shopping.
+The City of Mitcham’s Community Transport is available to residents who are older and frail or younger with a disability and are transport disadvantaged.
+The program is administered by Community Wellbeing Coordinators and provided by volunteers, or in some cases by Council approved contractors or taxi companies.
+As well as enabling residents to carry out shopping necessary to their wellbeing, the Community Bus visits libraries.
+Personal Transport is available for medical, wellbeing and other essential appointments.

 Read on for details of our Community Transport services

 The Community Bus is a door-to-door service that operates across the Mitcham Council area.
-It is jointly funded by HACC and Mitcham Council.
-As well as providing services for HACC eligible residents, it can accommodate residents who live independently and are transport disadvantaged.
+It is funded jointly by Mitcham Council and the State and Commonwealth Governments.
+As well as providing transport for residents who are older, frail or younger with a disability, the Community Bus can accommodate residents who live independently and are transport disadvantaged.
 Volunteers drive the buses and assist passengers with carrying shopping and entering and alighting from the buses.
-All our Community Bus volunteers are fully accredited, trained and have a good appreciation of the needs of older passengers.
+All our Community Bus volunteers are fully accredited, trained and have a good appreciation of the needs of passengers.
 The City of Mitcham has two Community Buses, each seating up to 18 passengers.
-Our newest Community Buses came into operation in May and July 2013 and are pictured below.
-All buses have a low step for ease of access and one has wheelchair access.
+Both buses have a low step for ease of access and one has wheelchair access.

-The Community Buses provide a weekly shopping service to Blackwood, Mitcham, Pasadena and Castle Plaza Shopping Centres.
-They also travel monthly to Westfield Marion and the Central Market and provide a monthly service to the Blackwood and Mitcham Libraries, so residents can select their own books and enjoy a cup of tea or coffee.
-Staff and volunteers are available in the libraries on these days to assist Community Bus passengers with locating and selecting books.
+The buses provide a weekly shopping trip to Blackwood, Mitcham, Pasadena and Castle Plaza Shopping Centres.
+They travel monthly to Westfield Marion and the Central Market.
+As well, they provide a monthly trip to the Blackwood and Mitcham Libraries, so residents can select their own books and enjoy a cuppa.
+Staff and volunteers are available in the libraries to assist with locating and selecting books.

 Booking a seat on the Community Bus

-You or your carer can register for community bus services by phoning the Community Transport Coordinator on 8374 7791.
-The Coordinator will assess your transport needs and match them as closely as possible to the services available.
-Once registered, you can book your service (we request a minimum of two days in advance), or make regular bookings for your weekly transport needs of up to two journeys per week.
+You or your carer can register for the Community Bus by phoning the Coordinator on 8374 7791.
+Once registered, you can book your trip (we request a minimum of two days in advance), or make regular bookings for your weekly transport needs of up to two journeys per week.
 For example, you may book one trip to your local shopping centre and another to your local library.

 Instructions and directions of the bus driver and volunteer helper must be followed at all times.